VNavrockij/rsschool-cv/cv.md

 ---
 **Objective**

-- Learn programming for iOS.
-Become the best professional.
-For this, I have all the possibilities, and most importantly, a passionate desire (and perseverance).
-I want smart, talented and successful people to surround me.
+- I am learning programming for iOS.
+I will become the best professional.
+For this I have all the possibilities, and most importantly a passionate desire (and persistence).
+I want to be surrounded by smart, talented and successful people
 ---
 **Education**